In this lab, we are going to make some traffic engineering by modifying the TLOC preference of one of the WAN edge routers at the hub site.

 If everything has gone to plan, the activation should be successful.

-Now if we check the routing information of vEdge-4 about the prefix 172.16.50.0/24, we can see that it prefers the omp routes that have a next-hop TLOC address of vEdge-2 because the vEdge-2's TLOCs have a higher preference that the ones of vEdge-1.
+Now if we check the routing information of vEdge-4 about the prefix 172.16.50.0/24, we can see that it prefers the omp routes with a next-hop TLOC address of vEdge-2 because the vEdge-2's TLOCs have a higher preference that the ones of vEdge-1.

 This can be verified using the CLI as well with the following command: